top of page

 “The Local Economic Impact of International Students: Evidence from US Commuting Zones” [PDF]

 Abstract: This paper examines the impact of international students on local labor markets and establishments in the United States.
 Identification rests on a shift-share instrument strategy that exploits supply-driven changes in foreign enrollments in non-US destinations.
 I find that one additional student per thousand working-age residents increases the employment-to-population ratio by 0.19 percentage points and average hourly wages by 0.48 percent.
 Increases in foreign enrollment also lead to substantial labor reallocations toward potentially more productive establishments, particularly within non-tradable industries.
 Heterogeneity analyses suggest that these effects are primarily driven by demand-side factors related to student spending, while labor supply contributions from student employment play a more limited role.
-Overall, these findings point to sizable local economic benefits linked to foreign student inflows through increased local income and business dynamism, and highlight the potential costs of rising trade tensions and restrictive immigration policies, which may slow or reverse recent enrollment trends.
+Overall, these findings point to sizable economic benefits linked to foreign student inflows through increased local income and business dynamism, and suggest that rising trade tensions and restrictive immigration policies may impose substantial costs by slowing or reversing recent enrollment trends.

-Daycare Accessibility and Maternal Labor Market Outcomes: Do Quality Ratings Matter?” (with Deborah Cobb-Clark and Hayley Fisher) [PDF]
+Daycare Accessibility and Maternal Labor Market Outcomes: Do Quality Ratings Matter?” (with Deborah Cobb-Clark and Hayley Fisher) IZA Discussion Paper No. 18300 [PDF] (Under Revision)

-Abstract: Using administrative data on the universe of Australian daycare centers, we examine the impact of daycare availability and quality ratings on childcare utilization and mothers’ labor market outcomes.
-Our generalized triple-difference estimation approach exploits spatial and temporal variation in daycare availability and quality ratings, leveraging the outcomes of school-aged children and their mothers for counterfactual comparisons.
-We document a substantial positive impact of daycare availability and higher quality ratings on the use of formal care and mothers’ employment and earnings.
+Abstract: Using administrative data on Australian daycare centers and a triple-difference design, we examine the impact of daycare availability and quality ratings on childcare utilization and mothers’ labor market outcomes.
+We document a substantial positive impact of daycare availability and higher quality ratings on formal care usage and mothers’ employment and earnings.
 The effect of quality ratings is particularly pronounced among high-income, more-educated, and first-time mothers, whose perceptions of local daycare quality are most responsive to changes in ratings.
-Overall, our findings underscore the important roles of childcare quality, in addition to accessibility, in shaping families’ childcare choices and mothers’ employment decisions.
+Our findings underscore the important roles of childcare quality, in addition to accessibility, in shaping families’ childcare choices and mothers’ employment decisions.

 “Parental Risk Preferences, Intra-household Decision Making, and Investments in Children’s Higher Education: Evidence from Indonesia”